 - 2003 - 2005: Removed funding for NASA's Deep Space Network and combined separate funding lines for Mars and Solar System exploration activities.

 - 2004: Removed funding for Project Prometheus.

-- 2015 - 2019: These numbers are from the White House's FY2015 NASA Budget request projections, from which $57M was removed that is used to pay for the Department of Energy's Radioisotope Power Program infrastructure.
+- 2016 - 2020: These numbers are from the White House's FY2016 NASA Budget request projections, from which $57.5M was removed to account for the funding transferred to the Department of Energy's Radioisotope Power Program infrastructure.